Diorlaster/FTSEngine4DBLP/README.md

 FTSE-4-DBLP has been developed on PyCharm IDE, using Python 3.6 on a Windows 10 Home machine.

-It has been tested on a Windows 10 Home and an Ubuntu 18.10 machine.
+It has been tested on Windows 10 Home, Ubuntu 18.10 and macOS Mojave.

 Parsing and indexing process required at most 62 minutes on mid-range performance machine.
 This value may value a lot depending on the machine specs.